marianmeres/demino/README.md

 The design goal of this project is to provide a thin [sweet](https://en.wikipedia.org/wiki/Syntactic_sugar) extensible layer on top of the `Deno.serve` handler.
 Nothing more, nothing less.
-In other words, this is a base framework, not a full featured web server.
+In other words, this is a building blocks framework, not a full featured web server.

 ## Beta